MicrosoftDocs/quantum-docs/articles/intro-to-resource-estimation.md

 ### Visualization of resources

-The Resource Estimator provides a visualization of the results, allowing you to compare the resources needed to run different algorithms on different qubit technologies.
+You can inspect the distribution of physical qubits used for the algorithm and the T factories using the space-time diagrams.
 The [space-time diagrams](xref:microsoft.quantum.overview.resources-estimator-output.data#space-time-diagrams) show the total number of qubits and the total runtime of the program, and the contribution of the T factories.

+The space diagram shows the proportion of these two.
+The time diagram shows the time required to execute the algorithm as it relates to each T factory invocation runtime and the number of T factory invocations.

 ## Why is resource estimation important in the development of quantum computing?